mautic/developer-documentation-new/docs/design/labelling.rst

 If space permits, combine Learn more with meaningful text that describes the content you're pointing to.
 For example, if your User needs some best practices to manage apps in multiple regions, you could use Learn more about regions.

+.. _log-in:

 Log in
 ------

 Enters a site or app.
 This choice typically opens a Form for entry of credentials.
 Also used on the submission button after Users enter their credentials.

 Use instead of Sign in.
 This is to make it visually distinct from Sign up.
 These options are often side by side and the different words allow for quick recognition.
-See also :ref:`Log out`.
+See also :ref:`log-out`.

+.. _log-out:

 Log out
 -------

 Exits an app or site.

 Use instead of Sign out.
-See also :ref:`Log in`.
+See also :ref:`log-in`.

 M
 =

+.. _move:

 Move
 ----

 Transfers an object from one container - for example, folder, activity, or page - to another.

+.. _move-to-trash:

 Move to trash
 -------------

 A soft delete.
 Moves a file or object to an area from where it can later be permanently deleted or recovered.

 Use instead of Delete if it's possible for the User to recover the objects.
-See also :ref:`Empty trash`.
+See also :ref:`empty-trash`.

 N
 =

+.. _new:

 New
 ---

 Starts the creation of a new object.
 New either creates the object immediately or opens a dialog or set of fields where the User can enter properties.

 Combine new with the object to create - for example, New User or New column.
-See also :ref:`Add`, :ref:`Copy`, :ref:`Create`, :ref:`Insert`, and :ref:`Save as`.
+See also :ref:`Add`, :ref:`Copy`, :ref:`Create`, :ref:`Insert`, and :ref:`save-as`.

+.. _next:

 Next
 ----